TFerhan/studies-management/README.md

 4. Visit http://localhost:5000 in your web browser to access the Studies Management System.

+5. For the login credentials use { User : taha , Password : mdp}

 ### Stopping the Application

 To stop the application, run: